TwiztedDesign/template-farm-documentation/docs/ai_generator.md

 * Click **"Save Asset"**, give it a name, and it will be added to your Assets folder.

-* You can now close the AI generator popup and continue your design process.
+* You can now close the GenAi popup and continue your design process.

 > If you’re not satisfied with the result, you can always regenerate it.
 Each time you click the "Generate" button, a new result will appear, replacing the current one.

-Discover a curated collection of AI-generated image prompts tailored for Flux.1 AI.
+Discover a curated collection of GenAi image prompts tailored for Flux.1 AI.
 This library provides ready-to-use examples designed to help you create high-quality assets efficiently: [Flux AI Online - Free Online Flux 1.1 Pro AI Image Generator](https://fluxproweb.com/flux-prompt-explore/)

-## Creating Templates with the AI Generator
+## Creating Templates with GenAi

 Templates are created by combining elements such as text, images, and shapes into a cohesive design.